na-na-hi/renget/archive/Pyggymancy.md

 # Pyggymancy
-## LLaMA might be here, but it's impossible to run on my GPU.
-Edition
+## I'm learning how to do this fancy new stuff.
 Still in the OP?
-Cool!
+Cool, despite this being pretty old now, back when there was only /aicg/.
+They made some Pyggy models based on the LLaMA, or Alpaca, or whatever.
+Haven't smelled those yet.
+Only really kept here for posterity since it's embedded into the OP templates.

 [TOC3]